ewigl/gofile-enhanced/README.md

 ### ABDM

-> Directly send the download task to the AB Download Manager (ABDM).
+> Directly send download tasks to AB Download Manager.

-ABDM is Required.
-Browser extension is not necessary.
+ABDM is REQUIRED.
+Browser extension is not necessary (but recommended for better experience with ABDM).
 Make sure to configure the ABDM port correctly.
 The default port is 15151.

 ![abdm](https://github.com/user-attachments/assets/bc181f0e-b287-4cc3-b81f-a52150d28985)